School of Psychology

 • Career: Gain a professional focus and applied experience of psychology, ensuring you are equipped to take the further steps in your career.
 Our programme makes a significant positive impact on your career trajectory.

-• Placements: Our course offers placement opportunities, enabling you to use skills and competencies in practise.
-You may work under supervision of a qualified Psychologist in several applied domains, such as: Counselling, Clinical, Educational, Forensic, Health, Occupational, and Academic Research.
-Taking on a place gives you valuable experience in the application of your skills in practise, and allows you to adapt to the challenge of a modern workplace throughout your studies.
+Placements: Our course offers placement opportunities, enabling you to use skills and competencies in practice.
+You may work under the supervision of a qualified Psychologist in several applied domains, such as Counselling, Clinical, Educational, Forensic, Health, Occupational, and Academic Research.
+Taking on a place gives you valuable experience in the application of your skills in practice and allows you to adapt to the challenge of a modern workplace throughout your studies.
 Both theory and placement learning are highly valued by employers, and equip you for taking on a graduate job as soon as your studies are complete.

-• Student Support & Mentoring: Student support is at the heart of our approach.
-Receive support from personal tutors who are expert in applied and theoretical psychology, and keen to support your learning.
-Mentoring throughout your studies with your personal tutor contributes considerably to the success of our students through regular progress reviews and careers advice.
+• Student support & mentoring: Student support is at the heart of our approach.
+Receive support from personal tutors who are experts in applied and theoretical psychology and are keen to support your learning.
+Mentoring throughout your studies with your personal tutor contributes considerably to the success of our students through regular progress reviews and career advice.

-• Psychology Community Research Clinic: Our school operates a research-based mental health clinic.
+• Psychology community research clinic: Our school operates a research-based mental health clinic.
 Our clinical staff and postgraduate trainees on our MSc and Professional Doctorate programmes provide confidential support, a range of psychological therapies, and workshop training to students who need additional support to succeed.
-Our aim is to provide the best recipe for success, and we support you to achievement through helping you reach the next step on your academic journey.
+Our aim is to provide the best recipe for success, and we support you in achieving it by helping you reach the next step on your academic journey.

-• Research Projects: All students are encouraged to explore research projects with real-world application and unique project design, presenting the opportunity to make a real-world change.
+• Research projects: All students are encouraged to explore research projects with real-world applications and unique project design, presenting the opportunity to make a real-world change.

-• Research Community: You become part of an active and supportive research community.
-Opportunities for participant recruitment are fostered through our participant system, enabling you to take part in studies as a participant in your first year and gaining access as a researcher in your final year.
+• Research community: You become part of an active and supportive research community.
+Opportunities for participant recruitment are fostered through our participant system, enabling you to take part in studies as a participant in your first year and gain access as a researcher in your final year.

-• Specialist Software: Our software library provides all of the latest data collection and analysis programmes, so you have the tools you need to succeed.
-Psychology-specific software such as SPSS, NVIVO, Qualitrics, Microsoft Office 365, are included as part of course fees.
+• Specialist software: Our software library provides all of the latest data collection and analysis programmes, so you have the tools you need to succeed.
+Psychology-specific software such as SPSS, NVIVO, Qualitrics, and Microsoft Office 365, are included as part of the course fees.

-• Books, Journal Subscriptions & Skills for Learning: We have an extensive online journal library, with latest research in each specialist area.
-Our library team provides training in how to get the best out of our online journal provision, and are on hand to help you navigate your way through the extensive library.
-We also have core text books available in full text online supporting you to study anytime, anywhere.
+• Books, journal subscriptions & skills for learning: We have an extensive online journal library with the latest research in each specialist area.
+Our library team provides training in how to get the best out of our online journal provision and are on hand to help you navigate your way through the extensive library.
+We also have core text books available in full text online, supporting you to study anytime, anywhere.

 You will gain knowledge and job-relevant skills as you explore areas such as social psychology, cognitive psychology, personality and individual differences, and developmental and biological psychology.